Marshlight/SESYNC-handouts/README.md

+# SESYNC CSI

+Goals -
+- Learn Rstudio and R to start replacing matlab
+- How does R interface with APIs?
+- cooooooooode

 # Welcome to a SESYNC Training Event

 Once you have cloned this repository, why don't you push it back up to your own GitHub repo?